 • Officers are told to weigh positive and negative factors in the totality of the circumstances.

-• Dual-intent status (H-1B, L-1) helps, but is not by itself decisive.
+• Dual-intent status such as H-1B or L-1 helps, but is not by itself decisive.

 • EB-5 investors have a distinct statutory argument under INA § 245(n).

-What Isn’t Currently Known
+What Is Not Currently Known

 This is a developing policy.
 Several important questions do not yet have clear answers:

-• How “extraordinary circumstances” will be defined and applied, since the memorandum does not set out precise criteria.
+• How “extraordinary circumstances” will be defined and applied, since the memorandum does not set out precise category-by-category criteria.

 • How the memorandum will be applied to Form I-485 applications that were already pending when it was issued.